CAIDA/pybgpstream/README.md

 and historical BGP data analysis.
 See http://bgpstream.caida.org for more information about BGPStream.

-PyBGPStream currently provides one Python module, `_pybgpstream`, a low-level (almost) direct interface to the [libBGPStream](http://bgpstream.caida.org) C API.

-There are plans to add another module, `pybgpstream`, a high-level 'Pythonic' interface to the functionality provided by `_pybgpstream`.
+PyBGPStream provides two Python modules, `_pybgpstream`, a low-level (almost) direct interface to the [libBGPStream](http://bgpstream.caida.org) C API, and `pybgpstream`, a high-level 'Pythonic' interface to the functionality provided by `_pybgpstream`.

 Quick Start
 -----------